The last death eaters

 He was walking with a cane, now.
 She was hardly helping.
 No potion, either.
 He was pleased with the progress he’d made.
 Soon, he would be able to work again.
 It wasn’t like he rejoiced having to look for a job, after years of convalescence, but he was frustrated with his life at the moment.
 And he was getting restless.
 It was not exactly funny to be stuck in Spinner’s End.
 He wasn’t a social person, much.
 He was not a fan of crowds, or noise, or bright lights, or the outer world in general.
 But he did feel that he needed to put himself in motion.
 He was not going to spend the rest of his days in idleness and isolation.

-« You’ll be back to work in no time. » It was like she had been reading his mind.
+« You’re doing well.
+You’ll be back to work in no time. » It was like she had been reading his mind.
 He checked his inner defenses.
 She had, possibly.

--Yes, I will. » he replied.
-Though, what work, he had no idea.
+-Yes, I will. » Though, what work, he had no idea.

 Not really, he realized.
 He had been teaching for decades, and he hadn’t been that fond of the job, to be honest : the agreeable moments when he had felt useful had been scarce.
 Most of his career had been about worrying for the boldest daredevils, getting frustrated about the overall immature laziness, getting annoyed at the insolent ones.
 Sleepless nights running after whoever was in the mood for mischief.
 And running errands for Dumbledore, once in a while.
 And reading miles and miles of boring scrolls full of basic mistakes, and grammatical errors.
 And the constant hubbub.
 No. The last thing he wanted, at this point, was to be surrounded by children.
 Let alone live with them.
 But then, what could he do, now?